-In determining the actual annual cash incentive bonus awards, the Compensation Committee evaluated each of our NEO's performance, responsibilities, accomplishments and contributions to the Company during 2022, with advice from Ms. Antonello regarding the NEOs reporting to her.
+In determining the actual annual cash bonus awards, the Compensation Committee evaluated each of our NEO's performance, responsibilities, accomplishments, and contributions to the Company during 2023, with advice from Ms. Antonello regarding the NEOs other than herself.

-As a result of this evaluation, the Compensation Committee concluded that it was satisfied with the performance of all of the NEOs, and that based on the Company's 2022 performance, each NEO should be awarded an annual bonus equal to between 120% and 170% of the NEO's respective target.
+As a result of this evaluation, and after consideration of the Company's 2023 performance, the Compensation Committee awarded each NEO an annual cash bonus equal to between 50% and 155% of the NEO's respective target.

-Ms. Antonello was awarded \$1,145,000 in recognition of her overall responsibility for the Company's financial and business results, her execution of the Company's business strategy, and the strong improvement in Cerity's performance.
+Ms. Antonello was awarded \$1,193,500 (representing 155% of target) in recognition of her overall leadership of the Company, leading to the Company's strong improvement in financial and business results, as well as execution of the Company's business strategy and strategic initiatives.